-A resource sheet containing the contact information for various local schools and links to enrolment, educational, special needs and parent resources to assist your child’s the transition to school can be found here.
+A resource sheet containing schools’ information and links to enrolment, educational, special needs, and parenting resources assisting the transition process can be found here.

 A healthy lunch and snacks are important for children’s energy and concentration so they can learn and thrive at school.

 This seminar was presented by the Health Promotion Service, South Eastern Sydney Local Health District, for parents and carers with children transitioning to school in 2022.